How to protect WordPress effectively: a must-do list

 A must-do list to get high-security and durable protection for your website.

 To get the most out of Cerber’s security algorithms, your should configure all the settings below.
 Do this thoughtfully because some settings may conflict with another plugin or your web server settings.
 In case of any problem, check the Activity log for related events such as denied requests or blocked IP addresses.
+Please note that some of the features described below are available in the professional version only.

 1. Check the main settings